Michael Cardoza

 Michael Edmund Cardoza (born July 6, 1944) is a defense attorney in California.
 Prior to his criminal defense work, he worked in three of California's District attorney offices: Los Angeles County, San Francisco County, and Alameda County.
-Now he currently operates a private practice named Cardoza Law.
+He currently operates Cardoza Law, a private practice.

 Background

 In 1971, Michael Cardoza received his J.D. from McGeorge School of Law.
 He passed the California Bar the same year, and began practicing as a trial attorney in the District Attorney's Offices of Los Angeles, San Francisco, and Alameda County.
 He worked as a prosecutor for 14 years before he opened his private practice in 1985.
 His current practice, Cardoza Law Offices, is located in Walnut Creek, California.
-Since opening his private practice, Cardoza has worked on many high-profile cases such as the Scott Peterson trial and the Barry Bonds steroid scandal.
+Since opening his private practice, Cardoza has worked on cases such as the Scott Peterson trial and the Barry Bonds steroid scandal.
 Additionally, he acts as a Judge Pro Tem in Santa Clara County and an arbitrator with the Superior Court of San Francisco.

-In addition to operating a private practice in the San Francisco Bay Area, he also acts as a leading legal consultant for radio and television broadcast stations.
-Previous appearances include: CNN's Larry King Live, 60 Minutes, HBO, The Oprah Winfrey Show, Good Morning America, NBC's Today Show, and 48 Hours.

-Cardoza also volunteers time with the trial advocacy program at Stanford University Law School and acts as a guest lecturer.

-Notable cases

-Some of the most notable cases Cardoza has worked on include: